 - Public Object next(); Returns the next element of the iterator

 - public int nextIndex(); Returns the next element index.
-If the cursor is at the last position, then it will return the list size.
+If the cursor is at the last position, it will return the list size.

 - Public boolean hasPrevious(); Returns true if the iteration has more elements when traversing in the backward direction.

-- Public Object previous(); These methods return the previous elements, and if there are no more elements then it will throw a NoSuchElementException
+- Public Object previous(); These methods return the previous elements, and if there are no more elements, then it will throw a NoSuchElementException

 - public void remove(); It will remove the elements from the collection

-- public void add(Object obj); By using this, you can insert your element into the collection before the position which is returned by next() method
+- public void add(Object obj); By using this, you can insert your element into the collection before the position which is returned by the next() method

 When you try to use Set() & add() method, you may get below exceptions: